lambdalife/holland/docs/configuration.rst

 Fitness Function
 ----------------

 The fitness function is a user-written function that maps genomes to fitness scores, which in turn, are used in breeding the next generation.
 A fitness function must accept a single genome and return an integer or float corresponding to the fitness of the given genome.
-See :func:`~holland.evolution.evaluate_fitness` for details on how the fitness function is used.
+See :func:`~holland.evolution.Evaluator.evaluate_fitness` for details on how the fitness function is used.

 Holland is designed to be application-agnostic, so a fitness function can evaluate a genome in any way so long as the input and output match what is expected.
 A fitness function might simply plug in different values from a genome's genes into a formula or it might create an instance of some class according to the parameters specified in the genome and then run a simulation for that individual.